 On this page you’ll find details of where Will is appearing next, including information on upcoming public talks, live shows & book signings.
 This is also the place to find details of any astronomy trips Will is involved with.

-Will has been giving astronomy talks to societies, star parties and science festivals across the UK and Europe for over fifteen years.
+Will has been giving astronomy talks to societies, star parties and even music festivals across the UK and Europe for over fifteen years.
 In that time his talks have touched on a wide variety of celestial subjects, from solar eclipses and space telescopes to the Northern Lights and the search for planets orbiting distant stars.
 In 2016 he also performed his first live theatre show The Story of the Solar System, which he is now touring to theatres around the UK.

 For brief synopses of the talks Will currently gives and to book him to speak at your event please see the notes here.